My Approach to Helping

 What I Love about Being a Psychotherapist

 When I see the light bulb go off!
-It's the moment I know the client has bought into the philosophy I am teaching them but of course there is the bittersweet part of knowing they will be coming less and eventually not at all.
-But overall its much better to see them change in such a positive way, that's what its all about.
-I care about my clients, that's why I am on-call and don't charge as they can text me and say they need to talk.
+It's the moment I know the client has bought into the philosophy I am teaching them, but of course, there is the bittersweet part of knowing they will be coming less and eventually not at all.
+But overall, it's much better to see them change in such a positive way; that's what it's all about.
+I care about my clients and their progress

 What I Usually Need to Know to Help